zx2a17/azure-ytclone-cd/README.md

 # Build and Deploy a Modern YouTube Clone Application in React JS with Material UI 5

-## This is a code repo that takes the code of the app and deploy onto Azure to demostrate the CD capability on azure using the Azure DevOps Pipeline
+## This is a code repo that takes the code of the app and deploy onto Azure to demostrate the CI/CD capability on azure using the Azure DevOps Pipeline

+### Behaviour: everytime code gets merged to main it will build the code and deploy it!!

 Following high level steps are used to achieve an deployment to the Azure resources.